tobinquadros/.vim/README.md

 # Overview:

 My dotfiles got way too bloated to be portable.
-This is just Vim configs & plug-ins.
+This is just Vim configs & plug-ins with Vundle.

 # Usage: